 Sales expense consists primarily of commission-based compensation paid to our employee sales representatives.
 Our sales representatives earn a salary plus commissions based on volume of contract purchases and sales of ancillary products and services that we offer our dealers, such as training programs, internet lead sales, and direct mail products.
-Sales expense decreased by \$405,000 to \$4.4 million during the three months ended March 31, 2020 and represented 6.5% of total operating expenses.
-Our sales staff was lower as of March 31, 2020 compared to March 31, 2019.
+Sales expense decreased by \$444,000 to \$4.0 million during the three months ended March 31, 2021 and represented 7.2% of total operating expenses.
+We purchased \$205.5 million of new contracts during the three months ended March 31, 2021 compared to \$266.0 million in the prior year period.
+In our second quarter of 2020, we experienced a significant reduction in contract purchases due to the pandemic and partial shutdown of the economy.
+Since then, our contract purchase volumes increased but have not recovered to pre-pandemic levels.